Skip to content

 Not all accounts are created equally, nor is their spending consistent every year.
 If you cannot rank accounts best to worst on revenue potential and propensity to buy, you might as well be shooting into the air.

 Properly executed account segmentation analysis allows you to target high value customers and prospects.
 Other departments will also be impacted.
-Sales will focus selling time on high propensity-to-buy accounts, maximizing ROI.
+Sales will focus selling time on high propensity-to-buy accounts, maximizing return on investment (ROI).
 Product Development will more accurately determine who to target with products and services.
 Sales Operations will optimize territory design, compensation plans, and quotas.

 How to Implement?